-Deep links on the website should only be used if absolutely essential.
+Deep links on the website should only be used if essential.

-While deep links, also known as anchor text or internal linking, are important, they should only be used when absolutely necessary.
-If you must use them, have a plan to unearth the dead ones on a regular basis.
+While deep links, also known as anchor text or internal linking, are important, they should only be used when necessary.
+If you must use them, have a plan to unearth the dead ones regularly.

 As we’ve seen, Google Search Console can assist you in locating dead links on your website.
-The search console aids in the detection of both relevant (404 errors) and irrelevant (not found) issues.
+In addition, the search console aids in detecting both relevant (404 errors) and irrelevant (not found) issues.

 Use techniques for redirecting.

-When users encounter dead links, this method redirects them to a fresh source of information.
-Visit: meta http-equiv=”refresh” content=”0; URL=’http://new-website.com'” /> to redirect (301) the dead page to the new destination.
+When users encounter dead links, this method redirects them to a new source of information.
+Visit: meta HTTP-equiv=”refresh” content=”0; URL=’http://new-website.com'” /> to redirect (301) the dead page to the new destination.

 Here are some more suggestions for redirecting:

-- Redirect (301) the broken page to another page on your site that is relevant.
+- Redirect (301) the broken page to another relevant page on your site.